 Jail and Inmate Search in West Virginia

 The West Virginia Department of Corrections and Rehabilitation is in charge of the state prison and jail populations.
 They operate and maintain ten jails and 16 prisons.
-Currently, there are 6,900 inmates in West Virginia prisons, 3,500 in county jails and 500 in youth detention centers around the state.
-West Virginia’s incarceration rate is just about equal to the national average.
+Currently, there are 6,900 inmates in WV prisons, 3,500 in county jails and 500 in youth detention centers around the state.
+The state’s incarceration rate is just about equal to the national average.
 About 49% of inmates are Black, 30% are Hispanic, 17% American Indian and the rest White.
 West Virginia also oversees 7,008 people on probation and another 3,123 inmates on parole.

 Table of Contents